Kingkhansk/AmyBot/README.md

 ## Usage

 1. Clone the repository or download the script from [here](URL-to-the-script).
-2. Ensure you have the required Python libraries installed by running:
+2. Ensure you have the required Python libraries installed by running

-3. Run the script by executing the following command:
-   - python Amy.py
    - pip install openai
    - pip install python-dotenv
    - pip install SpeechRecognition